Inside dorit al habash. photos Visitpalestine.org.

 Ramadan follows the lunar calendar therefore it falls at a different time every year, business is typically slow during this time.
 Christian owned businesses, which are mainly concentrated in Jerusalem’s Old City, Bethlehem, and in some parts of Ramallah officially close on Sundays to observe their day of worship.

 Some of these businesses also close an additional day (Saturday) to observe a longer weekend.
 Furthermore, many retail shops typically operate extended hours and tend to close later at night when traffic in the city dies down, which makes for a convenient shopping experience.
 Palestine Standard time: Two hours ahead of Greenwich Mean Time (GMT +2).

 Many countries around the world have upgraded their networks from 3G to 4G while Palestine is still unable to access 3G.
 Palestinian telecommunication companies are unable to provide 3G services due to the occupation from the Israeli government.
 Israeli authorities control cellular networks throughout the West Bank and Gaza strip making it harder to do business and access important information on the go.

 There are ongoing political debates and discussions around the issue and the Palestinian Authority (PA) is trying its best to resolve this issue in the upcoming years.
 This could be somewhat of an obstacle to some business travelers, however the majority of Palestinians have put forth great efforts to offer customers and clients free WIFI connectivity in office buildings, retail shops, restaurants, hotels, etc.

-In addition, make sure you electrical equipment is suitable for the voltage specifications in Palestine.
+The Dome of the Rock In addition, make sure you electrical equipment is suitable for the voltage specifications in Palestine.
 The power supply in Palestine is a single phase 220 volts at 50 Hertz, which is comparable to many European countries.